top of page

 The bright-ish side:

-While social media and constant connectivity can have negative impacts on millennial anxiety, it’s important to note that it also provides opportunities for support and connection if used responsibly.
+While social media and constant connectivity can have negative impacts on millennial anxiety, it’s important to note that they also provide opportunities for support and connection if used responsibly.
 Online communities and support networks have been established to help people with their mental health challenges.
-Leveraging these platforms healthily and mindfully can find solace in knowing we are not alone in our struggles and can seek advice, share experiences, and find resources to manage our anxiety.

 My thoughts as a millennial: